 COVID-19 Vaccination Resources

-As part of our commitment to our community, we at Colton Hills have been working with Wolverhampton Community Champions who have put together the following resources about the COVID-19 vaccination.
-We hope that this is useful and if you would like more information please complete this form.
+As part of our commitment to our community, we at Colton Hills have been working with City of Wolverhampton Council who have put together the following resources about the COVID-19 vaccination.
+We hope that this is useful.

 The vaccine is safe and effective.